-Symmetry is the balance of the left and right side of your physique.
+NANBF figure posing is judged on symmetry, which is the balance of the left and right side of your physique.
 Your left side should be equal to your right side in size and shape.
 Having an underdeveloped left side, which is common among figure competitors, can cost you points.

-Proportion refers to how your upper body is balanced with your lower body.
+NANBF figure posing is judged on proportion, which refers to how your upper body is balanced with your lower body.
 If your legs are not lean enough in comparison to your upper body, that could also cost you some points on stage as well.

 Symmetry and proportion work in harmony so you want to be sure that your weaker side is up to par with your stronger side and that you develop your muscles and lose body fat overall, evenly.